yairEO/tagify/README.md

 See [**live demo**](https://codesandbox.io/s/tagify-react-wrapper-oempc) for React integration examples.
 ⚠️ Tagify is **not** a [controlled component](https://github.com/yairEO/tagify/issues/489#issuecomment-629316093).

-A Tagify React component is exported from [`react.tagify.jsx`](https://github.com/yairEO/tagify/blob/master/src/react.tagify.jsx):
+A none-minified and raw source-code Tagify React component is exported from [`react.tagify.jsx`](https://github.com/yairEO/tagify/blob/master/src/react.tagify.jsx) and you can import it as seen in the below code example.
+This React port will only work if your bundler can handle raw source-code in ES2015+ which is better for tree-shaking.

+If you get bundling errors, import Tagify (*react* port) from the `dist` folder: `@yaireo/tagify/dist/react.tagify`

 ---
 ### Update regarding `onChange` prop: